jpgordon00/UnityFileDownloader/README.md

                      the IEnumerator to work.
                      This can be any script.
                   */
-                  downloader.MonoPuppet = gameObject.GetComponents(typeof MonoBehavior)[0]; // using any MonoBehavior on an example GameObject
+                  downloader.MonoPuppet = this; // using any MonoBehavior on an example GameObject

                   /* Add some URLS to download here. */ downloader.PendingURLS.Add("www.google.com/image/someimage.jpg");